If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 • Comorbidity — the co-occurrence of two or more clinical conditions in the same individual.
 Adult ADHD has high comorbidity with depression (~19%), anxiety (~24%), sleep disorders (~25%), and substance use (~15%) per Kessler 2006.

 • Effect size — standardized measure of the magnitude of a relationship or difference.
-The ASRS Screener achieves d ≈ 1.5–2.0 in distinguishing diagnosed ADHD from non-ADHD samples.
+In ASRS validation samples, the 6-item ASRS screener achieves Cohen's d ≈ 1.5–2.0 in distinguishing diagnosed ADHD from non-ADHD samples; LBL inventory effect sizes will be established during the planned validation work.

 • Validated instrument — a measurement tool with established psychometric properties (reliability, validity, sensitivity, specificity) demonstrated across multiple peer-reviewed studies.